-Named the European Capital For Culture 2019, it’s quite likely Plovdiv will surpass Sofia as Bulgaria’s new culture capital.
+Named the European Capital for Culture 2019, It is quite likely Plovdiv will surpass Sofia as Bulgaria’s new cultural capital.

 The second largest city in Bulgaria, we were immediately enamoured with this pretty city.
 Much in the way Riga, Latvia’s culture capital won our hearts.

 Let’s look at the best things to see and do in Plovdiv and why you might want to include this vibrant city on your Bulgarian itinerary.

 Plovdiv’s new art district is creating an exciting social, cultural and economic flow on for the city.

 Free Things to Do in Plovdiv – Explore Plovdiv Old Town